Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_3.rst

 As we can see, each row contains the expression data for a specific sample.
 The first column contains the samples' unique names, IDs, or indexes, while the rest of the columns contain either the expression data for a specific gene (identified by its Ensembl ID) or additional information about the samples.
 In our case, for example, the last column, named ``tissue``, identifies the tissue from which each sample comes.

-Before proceeding with the training, we want to make sure that the genes whose expression data are reported in the CSV files correspond to the genes included in the DGD model and that these genes are reported in the correct order in the files.
+Before proceeding with the training, we want to make sure that the genes whose expression data are reported in the CSV files correspond to the genes included in the bulkDGD model and that these genes are reported in the correct order in the files.
 Furthermore, we would like to know whether we have duplicate samples, duplicate genes, and genes with missing expression values.
 We can do all this using the :func:`ioutil.preprocess_samples` function.

 We load our CSV files as data frames using the :func:`ioutil.load_samples` function.